 Today we will sail into Hinlopen Strait, home to Bearded Seal, Ringed Seal, Polar Bear, and Ivory Gull.
 We’ll navigate the ice floes of Lomfjordshalvøya in our zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s Guillemot.
 On the east side of Hinlopenstrait, we’ll attempt a landing at Palanderbukta on Nordaustlandet, home to reindeer, Pink-footed Goose, breeding Ivory Gull, and Walrus.

-Today we will reach our northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
+Our northernmost point could be at Phippsøya, in the Seven Islands north of Nordaustlandet.
 Here we will be at 81 degrees north, just 540 miles from the geographic North Pole.
 Polar Bear inhabit this region, along with Ivory Gull.
 We may sit for several hours in the pack ice, taking in our spectacular surroundings and perhaps seeing a Ross Gull, before we turn south again.

-We land at the northern tip of Prins Karls Forland near Fuglehuken, where Barentsz probably set foot on Spitsbergen for the first time.
-Seabirds nest on the cliffs and along the coast we see Harbour Seal, the only population found in Spitsbergen.
+We land at the northern tip of Prins Karls Forland near Fuglehuken.
+Seabirds nest on the cliffs and along the coast we see Harbor Seal, the only population found in Spitsbergen.
 Further we also will observe the remains of the Polar Bear hunting era, with demolished set guns and bear traps.
 At the opposite site of Forlandsundet at Sarstangen is a haul out place for Walrus.
 Alternatively we sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
 Seabirds nest on its cliffs and Arctic Fox search the cliff base for fallen eggs and chicks, while Spitsbergen Reindeer graze the relatively luxuriant vegetation.
 The reindeer may seem unbothered by human presence, but this is not really the case.
 The animals must survive the harsh winter, when temperatures plummet and food is hard to find, so they preserve what energy they can, fleeing only when it is absolutely necessary.
 In the afternoon we cruise through beautiful Borebukta, following a glacier front before continuing to Longyearbyen.

 * Itinerary may be subject to change